-The secondary stabilizer wheel helps stabilize the header in field conditions that would otherwise cause the header to bounce and result in uneven cutting height.
+The secondary stabilizer wheel is added to existing stabilizer wheels to help stabilize the header in field conditions that would otherwise cause the header to bounce and result in uneven cutting height.
 Installation and adjustment instructions are included with the kit.